hemantapkh/ncellapp/README.md

     with open('token','w') as f_in:
         f_in.write(token)

 # Creating an object of ncell and setting autoRefresh=True.
-See documentation for more information.
+# See documentation for more information.
 >>> ac = ncellapp.ncell(token=token, autoRefresh=True, afterRefresh=[__name__, 'storeToken'], args=['__token__'])

-.
-.
-.
-# Token will be refreshed and stored automatically if expires
+# Token will be refreshed and stored automatically if it expires
 >>> ac.balace()
 <Response [BAL1000]>
 ```